 Industrially Sponsored Research is an important element of our Center's research program.

 Columbia's program has a strong focus on accelerating the growing fusion private sector.
 Using Sponsored Research Agreements (SRAs) our partners sponsor targeted research at Columbia.
 Research generally focuses on the plasma physics of each company's configuration, but can expand to other mutually beneficial areas.
+We are on track to have active SRAs with over 10 fusion companies in the coming months.
+Columbia students and staff have the opportunity to directly contribute to the acceleration of commercial fusion via our industrially sponsored research.

 Sponsors with Active Agreements